ZioGuillo/PYPASS/README.md

 ```
 ## License

-PyPass is open source software and [MIT licensed].
-Please star this project if you like it.(LICENSE)
+PyPass is open source software and [MIT licensed](LICENSE).
+Please star this project if you like it.

 ```